amberframework/docs/getting-started/Installation/README.md

 Ensure you have the necessary dependencies:

 - `git`: Use your platform specific package manager to install `git`
-- `crystal`: Follow the instructions to get `crystal` on this page: <https://crystal-lang.org/docs/installation/index.html>
+- `crystal`: Follow the instructions to get `crystal` on this page: [Crystal Installation](https://crystal-lang.org/docs/installation/index.html)

 ##### From Source